-This time of year arrives with so much excitement – precious trick-or-treaters, loved ones congregated around Thanksgiving meals, and the delight of the holidays.
+This time of year arrives with so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving meals, and the delight of the holidays.
 But with the wonderful comes the terrible.
 The winter weather and extreme temperatures can cause a whole mess of plumbing problems.
 D.A.
 Bennett Service Experts is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Broken Water Line